MicrosoftDocs/windows-powershell-docs/docset/windows/deduplication/Set-DedupVolume.md

 PS C:\> Set-DedupVolume -Volume "E:" -MinimumFileAgeDays 10
 ```

-This command sets the number of days since users have accessed a file before the deduplication engine optimizes the file.
+This command sets the number of days since the file was created before the deduplication engine optimizes the file.
-The **MinimumFileAgeDays** parameter specifies that the data deduplication engine processes the files in all of the folders on volume E: that were not accessed in the last 10 days.
+The **MinimumFileAgeDays** parameter specifies that the data deduplication engine processes the files in all of the folders on volume E: that were created at least 10 days ago.

 ### Example 3: Set the chunk redundancy threshold on a volume
 ```